zeyadnasrat/Products/README.md

 ### 2- Create the database

-### 3- Set database configuration inside Config.php file
+### 3- Open database directory then Config.php file to adjust database configuration

 ### 4- Run this command: composer install